Assistant Professor of Comparative Literature

 Is there something this department exhibited that you liked compared to other departments at other schools?

 I think that this department has a really stellar faculty, all of my colleagues are leaders in their fields, so it’s a really wonderful faculty.
 We have a small department with a small number of Comparative Literature majors, which means that you get close personal attention.
 You have small seminars with professors, and that is rare for a big UC.
 I know that was rare for me as an undergraduate.

 Is there anything else in general you would like to add about the department?

 I’ve had a great experience at UCLA so far, I really enjoy the students here.
 I think they are smart and bring a lot of their own interesting experiences to the classroom and work really hard, and as a professor you always appreciate that, so it’s been a delight to get to know the students here.

 What would you say to prospective students to convince them to enter the department?

 I think gaining the tools of a comparatist are really important today.
 We tend to think of majors in the Humanities as learning great analytical skills or maybe close reading skills.
 But I think the ability to work across languages, across literary and cultural traditions, to be able to translate between languages but also work between new and old media for example are skills that people are really looking for today.
-I think the Comparative Literature degree and Literary and Critical Theory you will be exposed to from doing the degree are really valuable no matter what you decide to do after graduation.
+I think the Comparative Literature degree, along with the Literary and Critical Theory you will be exposed to from doing the degree, are really valuable no matter what you decide to do after graduation.